Frequently Asked Questions:

 Overview

-The KISS system is a trend following system, which is long only.
+The KISS systems are trend following systems, which are long only.
 When the system goes long, it sets an initial stop, we call these Stops, smart trailing stops (STS).
 The stops are kept wide enough not to be overly triggered by noise, and get moved up to higher and higher levels over time if price is uptrending.

 The STS stops give you an exit plan for protection to keep losses small, and/or to protect profits as the instrument moves up over time.
 The system allows one to avoid being long during strong market corrections and bear markets.
 It’s like having life insurance for your portfolio.
 While the system is profitable on a huge variety of stocks and ETF’s using the same settings, it is not perfect, nothing is, however it will be continually improved upon with new filters and rules over time.

-The KISS systems can give one a methodical method for managing a long position with it’s STS stop technology.
+The KISS systems can give one a methodical method for managing a long position with our STS stop technology.

-Can You Show Me a Couple Examples of the KISS System?
+Can You Show Me a Couple of Examples of the KISS Systems?

-See images below taking directly from the dynamic charts right from the KISS Tables:
+See images below taking directly from the dynamic charts right from the Daily Classic KISS system:

 The first image shows the S&P 500 during the 2020 crash and how the KISS system was long going into 2020, and via the system exited the long on Feb 24th, approximately 4th off the highs, and avoided the brunt of that Covid Crash.
 The system then went back long 1 day off the lows.
-This is a great example of what the KISS System is designed to do - offer protection.
+This is a great example of what the KISS Systems are designed to do - offer protection, and also participate in the upside when the trend changes, the best of both worlds.

 Important*: Open trades are denoted via a vertical line from the entry, while previously closed trades have lines connecting the entry and exit.